Quickstart: Explore and analyze costs with cost analysis

 Pivot (donut) charts: Provide dynamic pivots, breaking down the total cost by a common set of standard properties.
 They show the largest to smallest costs for the current month.
 You can change pivot charts at any time by selecting a different pivot.
 Costs are categorized by service (meter category), location (region), and child scope by default.
 For example, enrollment accounts are under billing accounts, resource groups are under subscriptions, and resources are under resource groups.

-Cost forecast shows a projection of your estimated costs for the selected time period.
-The model is based on a time series regression model.
+The forecast model is based on a time series regression model.
 It requires at least 10 days of recent cost and usage data to accurately forecast costs.
 For a given time period, the forecast model requires equal parts of training data for the forecast period.
 For example, a projection of three months requires at least three months of recent cost and usage data.

 Customize cost views